-But for whatever reason, he moved his club in 1963 to the then Crystal Springs Ballroom, 5336 White Settlement Rd. and began the second generation of the Stagecoach Inn.
+Soon the crowds got too large, and he moved his club in 1963 to the then Crystal Springs Ballroom, 5336 White Settlement Rd. and began the second generation of the Stagecoach Inn.

 Chaney booked many of the big names of the era at his club.
 The names included Willie Nelson, Bob Wills, Porter Wagoner, Jim Reeves, Bobby Bare and quite a few more.
 The last performer to appear at the Stagecoach Inn in White Settlement was Tommy Duncan, on January 19, 1967, shortly before he passed away in July 1967 the club was destroyed by a fire.